MicrosoftDocs/mslearn-aml-labs/labdocs/Lab05.md

-# Lab 2: Training and Registering Models
+# Creating a Pipeline

-Machine Learning is primarily about training models that you can use to provide predictive services to applications; so now it's time to see how you can use Azure Machine Learning experiments to run training scripts, and how to register the resulting trained models.
+You can use the Azure Machine Learning SDK to perform all of the tasks required to create and operate a machine learning solution in Azure.
+Rather than perform these tasks individually, you can use pipelines to orchestrate the steps required to prepare data, run training scripts, register models, and other tasks.

 ## Before You Start

 Before you start this lab, ensure that you have completed the *Create an Azure Machine Learning Workspace* and *Create a Compute Instance* tasks in [Getting Started with Azure Machine Learning](Lab01.md).
 Then return to this lab.

-## Use the Azure Machine Learning SDK to Train and Register Models
+## Create and Run a Pipeline

-In this task, you'll use code in a notebook to run training scripts as Azure Machine Learning experiments.
+In this task, you'll create a pipeline to train and register a model.

 1. In [Azure Machine Learning studio](https://ml.azure.com), view the **Compute** page for your workspace; and on the **Compute Instances** tab, ensure your compute instance is running.
 If not, start it.
 2. When the compute instance is running, click the **Jupyter** link to open the Jupyter home page in a new browser tab.
-3. In the Jupyter home page, in the **Users/mslearn-aml-labs** folder, open the **02-Training_Models.ipynb** notebook.
+3. In the Jupyter home page, in the **Users/mslearn-aml-labs** folder, open the **05-Creating_a_Pipeline.ipynb** notebook.
 Then read the notes in the notebook, running each code cell in turn.

 > **Important**: When you have finished the lab, close all Jupyter tabs and **Stop** your compute instance to avoid incurring unnecessary costs.